CattoFace/barrcodes/content/posts/aoc2024/day25.md

 github: https://github.com/CattoFace/aoc2024/blob/main/src/day25.rs
 ---
 ## Input
 The input contains schematics of both locks and keys mixed together, locks have the top row filled with `#` and the keys have the bottom row filled with `#`.
-For example, a few locks keys:
+For example, a few locks and  keys:
 ```
 #####
 .####